codebyshennan/tamkeen-data/docs/1-frontend/node/npm.md

-# 0.5.2: NPM
+# NPM

 ## Learning Objectives

-1. NPM is a package manager that allows us to install and use 3rd-party Node libraries in our apps
+1. Explain the purpose of NPM and initialize a new NPM project using the command line
+2. Understand the structure and importance of the package.json file in managing project dependencies
-2. Know how to install packages in an NPM project
+3. Demonstrate how to install, use, and manage third-party packages in a Node.js application
-3. Know what role the files `package.json`, `package-lock.json`, and the folder `node_modules` play with NPM
+4. Identify best practices for version control in NPM projects, including which files to commit and which to ignore

 ## Introduction